r0d0lf0/health-miles/README.md

       ./run.sh

+    Method 2 and 3 requires you to download the platform specific version of phantomjs and save it in the base directory

+#### Important Points
+ * There are two modes of running the first is running locally on chrome or locally headlessly with phantomjs; the second is running on a travis ci machine headlessly with phantomjs.
-    IMPORTANT NOTES - Make sure on MACOSX to download phantomjs first and put it in the base directory.
-Additionally your credentials should be stored in VIRGIN_HEALTH and VIRGIN_PASSWORD environment variables.
-There are two modes of running, local and headless (phantomjs).
-This doesn't work out of the box for MACOSX because it was made specifically to be built on a travis build machine.
+ * This project does not work out of the box for you locally because it was made specifically to be ran on travis ci.

-'npm install' will install node modules specified in the package.json;
-'gulp' will build the application which includes cleaning, linting and transpiling code from es6 to es5. './start-selenium-standalone.sh' will start a local standalone instance of selenium. 'gulp test --on local --in e2e' will run tests on your local machine in the e2e environment.
+ * To run locally make sure to download phantomjs first and put it in the base directory.
+ * To log into your health miles account your credentials should be stored in VIRGIN_HEALTH and VIRGIN_PASSWORD environment variables.
+ * To get email notifications make sure your gmail credentials are stored in EMAIL and EMAIL_PASS environment variables.

 #### Additional Information

- * 'gulp test' also builds the application so you don't need to call gulp itself before hand. [ It was included to point out that 'gulp' will only build if you need to do that ]
- * './start-selenium-standalone.sh' is not needed unless you are running locally or with phantomjs.
+ * 'npm install' will install node modules specified in the package.json
+ * 'gulp test' builds the application and runs tests.
+ * './start-selenium.sh' and './stop-selenium.sh' are needed to start and stop selenium before running.
- * 'gulp test --on local --in e2e' is meant to be a short concise human readable way to invoke tests where:
+ * 'gulp test --on local' is meant to be a short concise human readable way to invoke tests where:
- *  --on arguments can be one of the following [local, phantom, browserstack, tep]
+ *  --on arguments can be one of the following [local, phantom]
- *  --in arguments can be one of the following [e2e, prd...]

 #### Overview

 This project was created originally to test out webdriverio.
 It quickly grew into a full fledge Javascript based test framework.
 Please be advised that most of this is learning in progress.
 I have basically zero experience in most of the technologies here.
 Note you will need selenium standalone to run locally.

 #### Technology and Fundamentals